-Beyond suggesting that phonics instruction is postponed until students acquire the listed prerequisites, Kilpatrick also comments in his book on the fruitlessness of repeatedly exposing struggling readers to print.
+Beyond suggesting that phonics instruction is postponed until students demonstrate a certain level of expertise in the listed prerequisites, Kilpatrick also comments in his book on the fruitlessness of repeatedly exposing struggling readers to print.
 This is done by rationalising such a practice on the basis of an outdated 'visual memory' theory.
 In other words, repeated text reading is said to be based on the assumption that readers retrieve a visual image of every word they read, and because that assumption is incorrect, the practice itself is unjustified.